 The ice or snow melting from the slopes, battered by moving traffic either creates deep mud or deep water crossings by washing away the roads.
 This gushing water makes the journey more adventurous and full of challenges on this mighty mountain pass.
 Once you get into the late-season like September – October, the Baralacha La pass becomes mostly devoid of snow.

-The feeling of passing through this particular pass is a feeling of its own kind and I purely loved it πŸ™‚
+The feeling of passing through this particular pass is a feeling of its own kind and I purely loved it 🙂

 After passing through a small deserted place named Killing Sarai or Sarchu Sarai, you will reach Bharatpur, which has a few dhabhas to have some food as well as a series of tented accommodation running alongside the Manali – Leh Highway.

-Some people do stay overnight at these camps as well, but being in much higher altitude than Sarchu, I do not recommend to sleep at Bharatpur as well.
+Some people do stay overnight at these camps as well, but being at much higher altitude than Sarchu, I do not recommend sleeping at Bharatpur.
 The accommodation or camps at Bharatpur are cheaper as compared to the stay options at Sarchu.
 You can have food/tea/coffee here.

-I will STRONGLY suggest to hold on to those instincts of pushing the paddle of your as the road is straight, somewhat metalled.
-Still, it does have lots of bumps in between may be due to the loose soil beneath or due to holes dug by Himalayan marmots.
-You do not want to get stuck in the middle of nowhere when the broken car at Sarchu.
+I will STRONGLY suggest to hold on to those instincts of pushing the pedal of your vehicle as the road is straight, somewhat metalled.
+Still, it does have lots of bumps in between maybe due to the loose soil beneath or due to holes dug by Himalayan marmots.
+You do not want to get stuck in the middle of nowhere with a broken car at Sarchu.

 All I want to say is that while speeding through that road to Sarchu on Manali Leh Highway, do not be too complacent else be ready for some super bumps on the way.
 When self-driving to Ladakh, always make sure you are not carried away by the emotions and drive with caution & care.

 222 KM away from Manali, Sarchu is famous for the night halt because it offers some good tented accommodations on Manali – Leh Highway.
-At Sarchu, the state changes from Himachal Pradesh to Jammu and Kashmir.
+At Sarchu, the region changes from Himachal Pradesh to the Union Territory of Ladakh.
 Also, the Deepak Project of BRO ends and Himank Project starts from Sarchu.

 At Sarchu, there is a second police checkpoint where you need to register your name again on this epic journey on Manali Leh Highway.
 The entry acts as a record of your arrival up to Sarchu.